What is a Lifetime Annuity?

 A lifetime annuity

-- turns part of your settlement recovery, or savings, into guaranteed income you can’t outlive.
-The mortality risk is shifted to a life insurance company whose business it is to assess mortality and who possesses the economy of scale to spread that risk out over all of its policyholders and annuitants.
+- The mortality risk is transferred to a life insurance company, whose expertise lies in evaluating mortality and leveraging economies of scale to distribute that risk across its policyholders and annuitants.

 - can lock in an immediate or deferred income stream for life (immediate annuity or deferred income annuity)